Zyzto/polyscreen-mcp/README.md

 </p>

 > [!WARNING]
 > **Latest MCP required.** PolyScreen speaks the current Model Context Protocol revision (`2026-07-28`).
-Use a recent Cursor / Claude / VS Code / Windsurf (or other) MCP host that negotiates that era.
+Use a recent Cursor / Claude / VS Code / Codex (or other) MCP host that negotiates that era.
 Older 2025-only clients may connect on a legacy path but will miss modern features such as cacheable `tools/list` hints and `subscriptions/listen`.

 ---